CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ### Interactive-based styling
 Interactivity also can help you to define your styles dynamically.

-For example with the next code you'll learn something very useful and common: how to style your features when you interact with them, to give more emphasis to the selected ones.
+For example, with the next code you'll learn something very useful and common: how to style your features when you interact with them, to give more emphasis to the selected ones.

 First you have to set up a listener for the `featureEnter` in the current `Interactivity` object.
 This listener will change the color and size of the features included in the `features` array.
 ```js